CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 On Linux, you'll need GE-Proton9-27 or newer.
 It's recommended to use the latest available version.

+On Mac, the Enhanced version of the game currently does not work.

 ## Rockstar Games on MacOS

 To run GTAV or RDR2 on Mac, neither the free `wine-crossover` wine nor the game porting toolkit that can be installed with Heroic work.

-The only option that works on Mac is to use the paid version of [Crossover](https://www.codeweavers.com).
+The only option that works on Mac is to use the commercial version of [Crossover](https://www.codeweavers.com).

 ## GTAV Online